-Here is a nice technique to make 3D Disco Ball or Lights in Adobe Illustrator.
+Here is a nice technique to make 3D Disco Ball or Disco Lights in Illustrator.
 Some new commands and technique for you to work out.
 Beginner will really love to work on this simple and awesome Tutorial.
 So enjoy!!!

 2. Select this rectangle and go to Object >> Rasterize and press ok.

 3. Now go to Filter >> Create >> Object Mosaic and use these settings:

 5. Now open Symbol panel but running the command Window >> Symbols (or press Ctrl+Shift+F11).
 Now hold your rectangle and drag it into the Symbol panel.
 When you will release the mouse a box will appear.
 Just hit Ok, no need to change anything:

 6. Pick Ellipse tool and draw a Circle.
 Now pick Direct Selection tool and select only left node (by dragging mouse pointer over left node), I’ve pointed in the bottom image.
 Just hit Delete key and you will get Half circle:

 7. Now go to Effect >> 3D >> Revolve and apply these settings: